gomi42/ExifMetaData/Readme.md

 **ExifMetaData** offers 3 different access levels to the metadata.

 #### Level 1
 Level 1 gives you a very low level access.
 There are only the 2 methods `SetProperty` and `GetProperty`.
 Both methods require a tag ID.
 Additionally you need to know the type you want to set or get.
-All types follow the naming convention **xxxProperty**.
+All types follow the naming convention **xxxProperty** and inherit from `Property`.

 ```
 void SetProperty(Property property)